ucsb-cs148-s21/1pm-t2-food-bank/team/Retrospectives/RETRO_03.md

-# Date of Retrospective: 05/11/21
+# Date of Retrospective: 05/25/21

-* Led by: Orion schwellenbach
+* Led by: Tianchen Wang
 * Present: Kaiwen Li✓, Sunrise Gao✓, Liuhao Wu✓, Tianchen Wang✓, Orion Schwellenbach✓
 * Absent: N/A

 ## Action item

-* a goal: Distributing clear work assignments
+* a goal: Perfect current funcionalities, move every task on Kanban to done column.
-* a change: Communicate during class, but also out of class when we have questions about what we should be working on.
+* a change: Distribute work of different aspects, coding and paper work, determine responsibilities.
-* a measurement: Make sure that each memember has at least one in-progress goal on Kanban board.
+* a measurement: Check in with teammates more often; make sure to pull from main.

 ## Optional

-* Record anything else you think the team might want to remember from this retro
+* Complete other lab requirements, such as writing the user manual.

 ## Retro Assessment